mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Complications: You may suffer increased hostility from non-human NPCs who resent humans—or who think you’re “trying too hard” to look like one.

-Restriction: Only Elves, Dwarves, and Orcs may take this Edge.
+Restriction: Only Elves, Dwarves, and Orcs may take this Quality.

 #### Indomitable